 Hi, I’m Maria.
-I am a Seattle science and environment journalist, guidebook author, essayist, and devotee of excellent writing in any genre.
-I will give my all to nearly any topic, but I’m especially fond of writing about conservation, ocean issues, animals and wildlife, urban nature, travel and food.
+I am a Seattle science and environment journalist, guidebook author and essayist.
+I love excellent writing in any genre.
+I will give my all to nearly any topic, but I’m especially fond of writing about conservation, ocean issues, and wildlife.

-I have written on Vaux’s Swifts for Smithsonian.com, ocean acidification for Slate, orcas for Seattle Magazine, shrimp fishing for Seattle Metropolitan, Glacier Bay moose for Sierra Magazine, Washington travel for the Seattle Times, and on many other topics for publications including Newsweek.com, Sunset Magazine, Salon, Ampersand, and elsewhere.
-Despite my interest in Serious Issues, it’s the quirkier stories that seem to draw attention–I was pelted with emails and tweets (and retweets) after I wrote this almond milk rebuttal, and people linked like crazy to this story on corpse medicine–even Boing Boing blogged about it.
+I have written on Vaux’s Swifts for Smithsonian.com, ocean acidification for Slate, eroding coasts for Ensia, orcas for Seattle Magazine, shrimp fishing for Seattle Metropolitan, Glacier Bay moose for Sierra Magazine, Washington travel for the Seattle Times, city tree carbon credits for CityLab and on many other topics for publications including Newsweek.com, Sunset Magazine, Salon, Ampersand, and elsewhere.
+I also like to write quirkier stories, like this almond milk rebuttal and this story on corpse medicine, which Boing Boing blogged about.

 2014 Society of Professional Journalists NW Excellence Award First Place in Magazine Editorial and Commentary for the Seattle Magazine feature “Star Blight” on sea star wasting disease.